darrengtan/aa_capstone_project/project-proposal/README.md

 - [x] Follow tournaments
 - [x] View a feed of followed tournaments
 - [ ] Tag tournaments
-- [ ] Search for tournaments by title
+- [x] Search for tournaments by title
-- [ ] Search for tournaments by tag
+- [x] Search for teams by name

 ## Design Docs
 * [View Wireframes][views]